 A/C Switching cooling mode on/off

 The air is not cooled and humidity is not removed when cooling mode is switched off.
 This can cause fog on the windows.
-Cooling mode switches off automatically when the outside temperature is below zero.
+The cooling mode is switched off automatically at low outside temperatures.

 Switching recirculation mode on/off